-Class 39: Travel agency services for arranging the transportation of travellers; information, advice and consultancy in relation to all aforementioned services
+Class 39: Travel reservation services; information in relation to all the aforementioned services.

-Class 43: Travel agency services for making hotel reservations; information, advice and consultancy in relation to all aforementioned services.
+Class 43: Hotel reservation services; information in relation to all the aforementioned services.

 The initial time limit of 2 months allowed for remedying the deficiencies can only be extended once.
 No further extensions will be granted unless exceptional circumstances apply (Article 101(4) EUTMR).
 See also the Guidelines Part A, General Rules, Section 8, Restitutio in Integrum.